Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Experiments

 This section addresses the following research question: \textbf{RQ2:} \textbf{Can we combine multiple task prompt vectors and maintain multi-task performance on the source tasks?}

-To answer this research question, we investigate the method of combination via addition on 15 task pair combinations from the set of NLU datasets (\textit{MNLI, QNLI, DBPedia, TREC Coarse, SST2, Yelp Polarity}).
-We also evaluate combinations of task prompt vectors in a simulated limited data environment by providing 0 to 100 training examples before evaluation on the test set.
+To answer this research question, we investigate the prompt arithmetics by task prompt vector addition on 55 task pair combinations from the set of NLU datasets (\textit{MNLI, QQP, QNLI, SST2, STS-B, MRPC, RTE, CoLA, TREC Coarse, DBPedia, Yelp Polarity}).
+We also evaluate combinations of task prompt vectors in a simulated limited data environment by providing 0--100 training examples before evaluation on the test set.

-\paragraph{Combinations of task prompt vector pairs maintain single-task performance on specific observed tasks.} To evaluate how the combinations of task prompt vectors maintain their single-task performance, we conduct experiments of creating pair combinations from all of the source tasks (according to equation \ref{eq:tv_comb}).
-After we create the task prompt vector combinations, we evaluate their performance on the individual source tasks that formed the task combination and find the best rescaling factor $\lambda$ via held-out validation sets.
-We aggregate the best-performing combinations in Figure \ref{fig:rq2_combinations}.
-The full results from the experiment can be found in Appendix \ref{sec:appendix_res_comb} in Figure \ref{fig:ap_combinations}.
-We can see from the results that most of the binary classification tasks retain their single-task performance on both of the tasks, which implies that task prompt vectors can be used for solving multi-task problems.
-In some cases, the single-task performance was kept only for a single source task, which leads us to the conclusion that certain combinations of task prompt vectors may be more suitable than others.
+\paragraph{Combinations of task prompt vector pairs maintain good single-task performance on the majority of observed task combinations.} To evaluate whether combinations of task prompt vectors maintain single-task performance, we conduct experiments where we create paired combinations from all source tasks (according to equation \ref{eq:tpv_comb}).
+We can see from the results in Figure \ref{fig:rq2_combinations} that most binary classification tasks retain their single-task performance on both tasks, which implies that task prompt vectors can be used for solving multi-task problems, and also corresponds with previous finding that state that some tasks are mutually beneficial \cite{asai-etal-2022-attempt,vu-etal-2022-spot}.
+In some cases, the single-task performance was kept only for a single source task.
+This is, however, an expected behavior, because similar to other transfer learning approaches, a combination of task prompt vectors from too diverse tasks must inevitably end up in a negative transfer (e.g., for tasks with completely different features and meanings of labels).
+In some cases, the combination of two tasks even increased performance, for example, in the case of MNLI+RTE, possibly due to the shared task type (in this case, NLI/entailment).
+However, this increase is not clearly significant, as other NLI combinations do not show the same trend.

-Now that we know how the combinations of task prompt vectors affect the performance across source tasks, we evaluate the combinations of task prompt vectors on a set of out-of-distribution target tasks from the same problem area.
-We chose two target tasks for {inference classification} (\textit{SciTail, SNLI}), {topic classification} (\textit{AG News, Yahoo Answers}), and {sentiment classification} (\textit{SST5, IMDB}) and we keep the same set of source tasks.
-Results for SciTail, AG News, and IMDB are in Table \ref{tab:zeroshots}; the full table with extended experiments is in Appendix \ref{sec:appendix_res_few} in Table \ref{tab:appendix_zeroshots}.